 According to the textbook, Experience Psychology 3rd ed., there are 7 various approaches to the field of psychology.
 These are the biological approach, the behavioral approach, the psychodynamic approach, the humanistic approach, the cognitive approach, the sociocultural approach, and finally the evolutionary approach.
-Each approach has its areas of emphasis and understanding of the psychology of the human person, and how to heal mental illness.
+Each approach has its areas of emphasis, understanding of the psychology of the human person, and how to heal mental illness.

 This is how the textbook summarizes each of these approaches:

 - Biological Approach – an examination of behavior and mental processes, which focus on the body, especially the brain and nervous system.
 Neuroscience is very important for the biological approach to psychology.
 Neuroscience is defined as the scientific study of the structure, function, development, genetics, and biochemistry of the nervous system.
 Moreover, neuroscience emphasizes that the brain and nervous system are central to understanding behavior, thought, and emotion.

 - Behavioral Approach – emphasizes the scientific study of observable behavioral responses and their environmental determinants.
 It focuses on the visible behaviors, not thoughts or feelings.

 - Psychodynamic Approach – emphasizes unconscious thought, the conflict between biological drives (such as the drive for sex) and society’s demand, and early childhood family experiences.
 Practitioners of this approach believe that sexual and aggressive impulses buried deep within the unconscious mind influence the way people think, feel, and behave.

 - Humanistic Approach – emphasizes a person’s positive qualities, the capacity for positive growth, and the freedom to choose one’s destiny.
 Humanistic psychologists stress that people have the ability to control their lives and are not simply controlled by the environment.